 Along with fruits and vegetables, most certified farmers markets also have vendors selling items like eggs, honey, and cheese.
 Some will also feature poultry and meat, and markets near coats often have seafood for sale.
 Bakers and jam-makers are featured at plenty of markets and, especially at bigger markets that are a draw on weekends or near businesses during lunch, will have stands—sometimes from local restaurants—selling ready-to-eat food.

 Keep An Eye Out For...

 Some self-proclaimed "farmers markets" are just markets where vendors sell produce they bought from wholesalers and then re-sell it to consumers.
 Are there bananas at your farmers market in Minnesota?
+Notice boxes of produce from distributors instead of farms?
 Be suspicious.
 That produce is the same that is available in supermarkets.
 If it's a convenient place to shop, great, but if not, why go to the trouble of going to a farmers market?

 Wondering why we use "farmers market" and "farmers markets" without the apostrophe?
 It's simple: an apostrophe turns it to farmer's market or farmers' market, which makes "farmer" and "farmers" into possessives, and it is extremely rare that the farmer or farmers actually own the market.
 Farmers markets tend to be markets that feature farmers, but which the farmers themselves do not own, hence no apostrophe.